-The Stamp Duty incentive has been extended.
-This means that your clients now have until 30 June 2021 to complete their purchase of a property up to the value of £500,000 without paying Stamp Duty.
+The Stamp Duty incentive was extended until 30 June 2021.
+This meant that clients could complete their purchase of a property up to the value of £500,000 without paying Stamp Duty.

-To smooth the transition back to normal thresholds, the nil rate band will then apply to properties up to the value of £250,000 until 30 September 2021, before returning to £125,000 on 1 October 2021.
+To smooth the transition back to the normal threshold, the nil rate band now applies to properties up to the value of £250,000 until 30 September 2021 before returning to £125,000 on 1 October 2021.

-Your client needs to ensure there is sufficient time for their conveyancer to complete all the legal work required to enable their mortgage application to complete before the incentive is withdrawn, or the thresholds change in line with the dates above.
+Your client needs to ensure there is sufficient time for their conveyancer to complete all the legal work required to enable their mortgage application to complete before the threshold change.

-It is in their own interest to instruct their conveyancer at the earliest opportunity so that they are in the best position to meet these deadlines.
+It is in their own interest to instruct their conveyancer at the earliest opportunity so that they are in the best position to meet this deadline.
 Please note that any costs incurred for starting the legal process early will need to be met by your client if the case does not progress to completion.

-It is important to note that if their application does not complete by the dates outlined above, they will be liable to pay any Stamp Duty related to their purchase.
+It is important to note that if their application does not complete by the date outlined above, they will be liable to pay any Stamp Duty related to their purchase.